705-748-1011 ext 7084

 After completing a post-graduate teaching qualification he went on to teach Biology and Science to grades 7-13 at a public (i.e.state) school in Wiltshire, England.
 During this time he developed an interest in bat ecology and conservation that continues to this day.

 After several years school teaching, Paul moved to the Institute of Education at the University of Warwick in Coventry, UK.
 Here he taught classes in biology, science education and core educational studies.
 He also supervised the work of Masters and Ph.D. students, championed the introduction of an Environmental Studies 2+2 degree program for non-traditional students and taught several adult education classes.

-At Trent he has taught classes in I/S Biology curriculum, P/J Science and Social Studies, I/S Creating a Positive Learning Environment and I/S Practicum.
+At Trent he has taught classes in STEAM, I/S Biology curriculum, P/J Science and Social Studies, I/S Creating a Positive Learning Environment and I/S Practicum.
 In 2011 he co-developed an Eco-Mentor Program for teacher candidates in collaboration with colleagues from Camp Kawartha.
 This extra-curricular program has sparked interest around Ontario and several other universities have been inspired to introduce their own versions.

 Paul is a director of EECOM (the Canadian Network for Environmental Education and Communication) and has played a key role in establishing a new sub-committee Environmental and Sustainability Education in Teacher Education.